bbc/pole/README.md

 ### Defining guessing rules

-Guessing rules are defined in [`*.toml`](https://toml.io/en/) files in the `guess` subdirectory of pole's configuration directory.
-On Linux this will be `~/.config/pole/guess`, on MacOS its `~/Library/Application Support/pole/guess`, on other platforms see `--rules` in `pole guess --help`.
+Guessing rules are defined in [`*.toml`](https://toml.io/en/) files in the `guess` subdirectory of [Pole's configuration directory](#pole-configuration-directory).
 Alternatively you can specify an alternative directory using the `--rules` argument.

 A guessing rule file is a simple [TOML](https://toml.io/en/) which contains one or many rules.
 An example rules file looks might look like this: